Connah's Quay: Sights

 A number of historic structures are located in Connah's Quay, such as St Mark's Church and St David's Church.

 Top-y-Fron Hall is a Grade II* listed structure from the Georgian era.

 Connah's Quay Power Station is an example of industrial architecture from the 1990s.

 Flintshire Bridge was opened in 1998 by Queen Elizabeth II.

 Economy

 Business in the town is mainly limited to local newsagents and a few independent traders located along High Street.

 While the town itself does not have many businesses, energy production is a major industry in the area and the town is home to Connah's Quay Power Station, a 1498MW gas fired station on the south side of the Dee, which utilises gas not only from the Dee estuary but also the Douglas Complex located further afield at Talacre.

-Many of the town's residents are employed at the nearby Deeside Industrial Estate, located on the north side of the Dee, and is the location of a second power station, Tata steelworks, Toyota, Wales Rally GB and the central headquarters of the Iceland chain of supermarkets.
+Many of the town's residents are employed at the nearby Deeside Industrial Estate, located on the north side of the Dee, and is the location of a second power station, Tata steelworks, Toyota, Wales Rally GB and the central headquarters of the Iceland (supermarket) chain of supermarkets.